Translated by Lester Somera

 Matsuwa Chub Mackerel From Miura, Kanagawa

 Matsuwa chub mackerel can be caught in Kanagawa’s Miura Peninsula.
 They have round, protruding bellies and their fat lends their flesh a cherry blossom tinge, making it obvious that they are different from normal chub mackerel.
 They are said to be fattest and most delicious after July.
-Because only a small number of fish is caught each year, they are prized for their rarity.
-Seito saury from Kushiro are similarly valued.
+Because only a small number of fish are caught each year, they are prized for their rarity.
+Seito saury from Kushiro is similarly valued.

 About Sashimi Condiments and Garnishes

 While Japanese people get used to eating sashimi from a young age, those not used to seafood may struggle with the smell and texture of raw fish.
 Use soy sauce, wasabi, and ginger before you get used to the natural odors of the sashimi.